wmde/wikimedia.de_archived/README.md

 $ vim Hoifile
 ```

-If you already know which application libraries you'd like to use (or not to), edit the `app/composer.json` file and make changes.
+If you already know which application libraries you'd like to use (or not to), edit the `composer.json` file and make changes.
 ```
-$ vim app/composer.json
+$ vim composer.json
 ```

 Then initially install the dependencies using the following command.
 App dependencies are managed by Composer.
 ```
-$ make install-deps
+$ composer install
 ```

 Some B-modules contain an `assets` directory, which needs to be symlinked into the project's assets directory, so files in there can be accessed by the webserver.